Whenever you want a different outcome, you need to do something different. Fact - that means change

 Learning to deal with that temporary frustration of not making progress is, in fact, an extremely important part of the path to excellence and a better health picture.

 What can you do to help stay on track when you’re feeling wobbly?

 - Celebrate the triumphs when they happen (no matter how big or small),

 - Learn from the setbacks when they come up (did you notice any particular triggers?
 Behaviour, sleep, food for example)

 - Pay attention.
 How is your body giving you feedback?

 - Stay clear about what it is you want to achieve (make sure this is something really important to you)

-Over time, given new stimuli and the opportunity to reset and heal, your body will adapt and you will transition to the next level of health.
-It might be different to what you expected it to look and feel like but it is a sure sign that you’re making progress.
+Over time, given new stimuli and the opportunity to reset and heal, your body will adapt, and you will transition to the next level of health.
+It might be different from what you expected it to look and feel like, but it is a sure sign that you’re making progress.

-It is feedback that you are in fact making an effort.
+It is the feedback that you are, in fact, making an effort.
 Lean on those close to you, ask for help, and stay clear about your health goals.